FreeDSx/LDAP/docs/Server/Access-Control.md

 An extensible match that names no attribute type is refused with `inappropriateMatching`, since it asserts against every attribute at once and it's not possible to make attribute level ACL decisions against it.

+`entryDN`, `subschemaSubentry` and `hasSubordinates` are derived per read rather than stored.
+A read rule strips them from a result but does not stop a filter matching on them. `hasSubordinates` is the one worth thinking about: it reports whether an entry has children (including children the identity may not be able to see).
+Deny it with a filter rule if that matters to you.

 ## Confidential Attributes

 An attribute the schema marks `X-CONFIDENTIAL` is withheld from anyone without an explicit grant, both in results and